Pringlez/Java-AI-Project/README.md

 ![alt text](/res/spider_down.png "Common Enemy")

+Color in Maze: Red Block

 #### Boss Enemy
-The boss enemy will destroy you in one hit, run like hell!.
+The boss enemy will hit harder then common enemies.
 Note these enemies at first will be walk randomly around the maze like dumb creatures.
 But once you come within 60 steps of the maze's exit goal watch out, these guys will hunt you down!.

 ![alt text](/res/boss_spider_down.png "Boss Enemy")

+Color in Maze: Pink Block